pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 - Run `hatch publish -r test`

 `-r` stands for repository.
-In this case because you are publishing to test-PyPI you will use `-r test`.
+In this case because you are publishing to test PyPI you will use `-r test`.
 Hatch will then ask for a username and credentials.

 - Add the word `__token__` for your username.
-This tells Test PyPI that you are using a token value rather than a username.
+This tells test PyPI that you are using a token value rather than a username.
 - Paste your PyPI token value in at the `Enter your credentials` prompt:

 ```bash